vpon-data/data-sdk/docs/ios.md

 * iOS：`iOS 10.0 or later`

-## Import SDK
+### Prepare for Data SDK import
-[Download VDA SDK here][1] and add the .framework file into your Project.
+You can [Download Data SDK here][1] and add the .framework file into your Project.

+Please be noted that Vpon support both Objective-C and Swift languages.

-# Start To Implement VDA SDK
+# Start To Implement Data SDK
 ---
-Please follow the steps below to integrate VDA SDK in your application.
+Please follow the steps to integrate Data SDK.

-## Import VDA SDK
+## Import Data SDK

-Please import VponDataAnalytics in every page that will integrate with Vpon Analytics.
+Please import VponDataAnalytics in the files expected to be integrated with Data SDK.

 ### Objective-C